Combodo/iTop/CONTRIBUTING.md

 * stash as much as possible your commits,
 * rebase your branch on our repo last commit,
-* create a pull request.
+* create a pull request
+* mind to check the "[Allow edits from maintainers](https://docs.github.com/en/github-ae@latest/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork)" option !

 Detailed procedure to work on fork and create PR is available [in GitHub help pages](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).